Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 (read-csv stream)
 ```

-where `stream` is a common lisp stream with the data.
+where `stream` is a Common Lisp stream with the data.
 Streams can be
 obtained from files, strings or a network and are in _comma separated
 value_ (CSV) format.
 The parser supports delimiters other than comma.